tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 * Two computers (see link above) with equal or equivalent hardware specs *(one optional)*
 * **TezSign device** (recommended for new bakers) or Ledger Nano S Plus/Nano X hardware wallet.
 See [Baking with TezSign](/tezbake/tutorials/baking-with-tezsign/) for setup
+* **TezSign data backup** if you use TezSign.
+Back up the `tezsign` folder from the Linux-only `data` partition after key generation.
+See [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/)
 * One UPS battery backup *(optional)*

 > **ℹ️ INFO: Hardware Signer Options**